 Addition of metrics for reporting whether or not the Transmission Provider provided the ATC narrative within the one business day time period.

-Identify penalty for failure to provide comments within the required time period.
+Identify penalty for failure to provide comments within the required time period..

 Include minimum requirements for language in narrative to increase visibility and provide more meaning.
 Review of Transmission Providers OASIS identified comments such as “All ATC/AFC has been reserved” and “[Path Name] changed due to load forecast”.
 This type of language does not provide sufficient transparency for customers to make meaningful decisions.